swiftlang/swift-evolution/proposals/NNNN-synthesize-equatable-hashable.md

 has no stored properties, this property evaluates to a fixed value not specified here.

-<sup>†</sup> We intentionally leave the exact definition of the hash function
+<sup>†</sup> The choice of hash function is left as an implementation detail,
-unspecified here.
-A multiplicative hash function with good distribution is the likely candidate, but we do not rule out other possibilities.
-Users should not depend on the nature of the generated implementation or rely on particular outputs; we reserve the right to change it in the future.
+not a fixed part of the design; as such, users should not depend on specific characteristics of its behavior.
+The most likely implementation would call the standard library's `_mixInt` function on each member's hash value and then combine them with exclusive-or (`^`), which mirrors the way `Collection` types are hashed today.

-## Impact on existing code
+## Source compatibility

 By making the conformance opt-in, this is a purely additive change that does not affect existing code.
 We also avoid source-breaking changes by not changing